Biodiversity and Mine Closure

 - Biodiversity monitoring – We monitor biodiversity at all our sites to identify potential new impacts and compare results with our baseline studies.

-We conduct progressive closure, reclaiming disturbed land and waste rock facilities once they are no longer required by our operations.
-At the end of the mining lifecycle, we work to create landforms that integrate back into the natural landscape and provide quality habitat.
+We conduct progressive closure activities, reclaiming disturbed land and waste rock facilities once they are no longer required by our operations.
+At the end of the mining lifecycle, we create landforms that integrate back into the natural landscape and provide quality habitat.
 This requires removing physical infrastructure and reclaiming remaining waste rock and tailings storage facilities.
-By the end of 2018, the accumulated area disturbed by our operations was 1,771 hectares.
-We reclaimed 89 hectares, primarily at Alamo Dorado.
+By the end of 2019, the accumulated area disturbed and not yet reclaimed by all our operations was 3,130 hectares.
+We reclaimed 126 hectares, primarily at Alamo Dorado.

 - Continue site-level implementation of the TSM Biodiversity Conservation Management Protocol and our Corporate Environmental Standard on Biodiversity and Mine Closure.